torchbox/demo.wagtail.io/readme.md

 To reset the container back to its initial state, just recreate it:

-In development, press Ctrl+C and rerun the above command In hosting, run "docker rm -f demowagtail" and rerun the above command
+In development, press Ctrl+C and rerun the above command

+In hosting, run "docker rm -f demowagtail" and rerun the above command

 Warning
 -------

-The Docker configuration in this project intentionally breaks a couple of best-practises.
-Please don't copy them unless you know what you're doing!
+Running PostgreSQL and bundling media into the base image is considered bad practise by the Docker community.
+Avoid copying this unless you know what you're doing!

-1) It runs PostgreSQL in the application container
-2) It bundles media in the base image